 - Cross-referencing between footnotes should be kept to a minimum, but where unavoidable the form ‘(n 12)’ should be used.
 For example, ‘Mitchell (n 12)’. ‘ante’, ‘post’, ‘op cir’, ‘loc cit’, ‘supra’ and ‘infra’ should all be avoided. ‘ibid’ is permitted where the reference is to the immediately preceding footnote.

 - Quotes of more than 40 words in length should appear as indented double-spaced paragraphs without quotation marks.
 Otherwise, single inverted commas (i.e. ”) should be used throughout, except for quotes within quotes, which will be double inverted commas (i.e. “”).

 Submissions are welcome from all current law students, whether at undergraduate or postgraduate level, as well as, recent law graduates and early career researchers.
 However, the KSLR aims to provide a platform for student work, thus, priority is given to current students.

 Non-students (e.g. legal practitioners, non-recent graduates) can submit short articles to the KSLR series of blogs.
 Please e-mail the relevant blog manager to declare your interest.

-We are no longer accepting submissions for Volume VIII Issue II.
-Please check back for our next issue in due course.
+We are no longer accepting submissions for Volume IX, Issue I.